 “The body of Benjamin Franklin, printer, like the cover of an old book, its contents torn out, stripped of its lettering, and gilding, lies here, food for worms.
 But the work shall not be lost; for it will, as he believed, appear once more in a new and more elegant edition, revised and corrected by the Author.“

-After he died though, his will stipulated that on his gravestone appear only “BENJAMIN And DEBORAH FRANKLIN 1790.”
+After he died, though, 62 years later, at 84, his will stipulated that on his gravestone appear only “BENJAMIN And DEBORAH FRANKLIN 1790.”
 His funeral in Philadelphia attracted the largest crowd of mourners ever known, an estimated 20,000 mourners.

 Bill Petro, your friendly neighborhood historian

 *Or was he born on January 6?

 Significant parts of the Western world changed from the Julian Calendar to the Gregorian Calendar in the mid-1700s.
 However, when Pope Gregory XIII of the Roman Catholic Church decreed the calendar fix, not everyone embraced the change.
 In fact, Great Britain was not a fan of the Roman Catholic Church then, and many in England protested the calendar change.
 Those born in that gap lost 11 days of their lives: following Wednesday, September 2, 1752, came Thursday, September 14.

 September 3 instantly became September 14, and, as a result – as explained at Project Britain – nothing happened between September 3 and 14, 1752.
 In other words, The British Calendar Act of 1751 proclaimed that in Britain (and her American Colonies), Thursday, September 3, 1752, should become Thursday, September 14, 1752.
 Franklin embraced the change, though others in England and America remained slightly upset.